trackahealth/cli/README.md

-I'm# 🩺 TrackaHealth CLI – Offline Vitals Logger
+# 🩺 TrackaHealth CLI – Offline Vitals Logger

 A portable, offline-first health diagnostics tool designed for rural clinics in Nigeria and Africa.